 That means no label perfectly describes your relationship with money.
 It also means you should ignore anyone who ranks any kind of money mindset as “good” or “bad.”

-Your money mindset is what it is.
-Giving it a name is about recognizing where you’re at, not shaming you into contorting yourself toward what’s “right.”
+Your relationship with money is what it is and will evolve how it evolves.
+Giving it a name is about recognizing where you’re at in any given moment, not shaming you into contorting yourself toward what’s “right.”

 Why money mindset is important

 We’ve already acknowledged this whole mindset thing feels a little indulgent.
 It’s been wielded by an array of gurus toward the same capitalistic goals they pretend to circumvent.
 Let’s set aside their nonsense and understand why money mindset matters.

 How you think and feel about money dictates how you behave around it, even — especially — if you don’t realize it.

 Just like late-night deep dives with your spouse or group therapy sessions with your parents, facing and understanding your money mindset is a vital step in owning and changing your money behaviors.

 Do you need to change your money mindset?